Do You Qualify for Idaho’s 3% Waste Oil Heater Investment Tax Credit?

-Regardless of location or the amount of waste oil a business or individual produces, every Idaho resident must comply with federal and state regulations when it comes to waste oil management.
-From storing waste oil to properly disposing of the substance, understanding how to make the most of used oil management can help organizations plan accordingly.
+Every Idaho resident must comply with federal and state regulations when it comes to waste oil management.
+These rules apply regardless of a business’s or individual’s location or the amount of waste oil produced.
+Understanding how to store and properly dispose of waste oil can help organizations make the most of used oil management.
+These suggestions can help companies plan accordingly.

 Offsetting the Costs of Waste Oil Heating and Cooling Systems